 A diagnosis of hearing loss can be unsettling – but hearing aids have come a long way from the bulky instruments of the past!
 Today’s digital devices are smaller and more comfortable than ever, and deliver excellent sound quality.
 They are packed with features and options, giving the patient a variety of choices but also making it difficult to pick the right one.
-When comparing hearing aids, there are several key points that should factor into your decision.
+When making a hearing aid comparison, there are several key points that should factor into your decision.

 Your degree of hearing loss is a key consideration.
 This is calculated in decibels, with levels ranging from normal (-10 to 15 dB) to profound (91+ dB).
 Conductive hearing loss affects low frequency sounds, and sensorineural hearing loss affects higher frequencies.
 Because hearing aids target different frequency losses, you’ll need to find one that will help restore your lost frequency.